 Long-Term Treatment Options

-If you are at risk for or have recovered from an episode of cardiac arrest, your heart or cardiovascular doctor in NYC may recommend other treatments to help you prevent another episode.
-Such treatments could include:
+If you are at risk for or have recovered from an episode of cardiac arrest, your heart doctor in NYC or your local cardiovascular specialist in NYC may recommend other cardiac treatments to help you prevent another episode.

 - Implanted defibrillator that responds with a shock to your heart when necessary.